Would you know if your teen were huffing? Consider the telltale signs of inhalant use — and what you can do to prevent it.By Mayo Clinic Staff

 To prevent inhalant use, talk about it openly.
 Be aware of what your child is doing and stay involved in his or her life.

 - Discuss the risks.
 Honest discussion can help prevent a tragedy.
 Talk about what products can be abused and slang terms for inhalants.
-State the facts.
 Emphasize that inhalants are deadly chemicals — not a harmless way to get high.

 - Review school supplies.
 When possible, substitute water-based products for solvent-based products.

-If you find your child huffing, sniffing or bagging, stay calm.
+If you find your child huffing, stay calm.
 If your child is breathing, move him or her to a well-ventilated area until the effects of the episode wear off.
 If your child is unconscious or not breathing, seek emergency medical help.

 If your child can't stop using inhalants on his or her own, consider whether your child is experimenting, succumbing to peer pressure, or having social or academic problems.
 Talk to your child's doctor, a school counselor or a professional with a local drug rehabilitation facility.
 The support of a mental health professional can be valuable as well.
 With help, your child can end inhalant use and learn how to make healthy choices.